 Little Turtle's only daughter; her father was Captain William Wells.

-On 11 September 1793, Wells arrived at Fort Jefferson with news of the Grand Council's failure, blaming the failure of the council on Alexander McKee and Simon Girty.
-He also brought a dire warning that a force of over 1500 warriors was ready to attack Fort Jefferson and the Legion of the United States, then camped near Fort Washington.
+On September 11, 1793, Wells arrived at Fort Jefferson with news of the Grand Council's failure, blaming the council's failure on Alexander McKee and Simon Girty.
+He also warned that a force of over 1500 warriors was ready to attack Fort Jefferson and the Legion of the United States, then camped near Fort Washington.

-Wells became the equivalent of a captain in the Legion of the United States, acting as the head of an elite group of spies and interpreter, and agreeing to obey the orders of General "Mad Anthony" Wayne "as far as practicable."
-Captain Wells led the First Sub-Legion to the battleground of St. Clair's Defeat (which he had fought in), and located several abandoned U.S. cannons, which the American Indians had buried.
-General Wayne ordered the Legion to bury the bones found, and then build Fort Recovery on the battle site.
-Wells's scouts led the way when Wayne's legion marched toward the Maumee in the summer of 1794, where their numerous adventures were almost legendary.
-When Native American forces under Blue Jacket attacked Fort Recover on 30 June 1794, Wells warned of the danger and afterwards led a scouting mission that discovered British officers who had brought cannonballs and powder, not knowing that the United States had already recovered the buried cannons.
+Wells became the equivalent of a captain in the Legion of the United States, acting as the head of an elite group of spies and interpreters and agreeing to obey the orders of General "Mad Anthony" Wayne "as far as practicable."
+Captain Wells led the First Sub-Legion to the battleground of St. Clair's Defeat (which he had fought in) and located several abandoned U.S. cannons, which the American Indians had buried.
+General Wayne ordered the Legion to bury the bones found and then build Fort Recovery on the battle site.
+Wells's scouts led the way when Wayne's Legion marched toward the Maumee in the summer of 1794, where their numerous adventures were almost legendary.
+When Native American forces under Blue Jacket attacked Fort Recover on June 30, 1794, Wells warned of the danger and afterward led a scouting mission that discovered British officers who had brought cannon balls and powder, not knowing that the United States had already recovered the buried cannons.

-Wells was wounded a few days before the Battle of Fallen Timbers, but he still was able to give Wayne crucial advice about when to attack that helped secure the victory.
-The next year he was an interpreter for the Wabash Indians (Miami, Eel River, Wea, Piankeshaw, Kickapoo, and Kaskaskia) at the Treaty of Greenville, in which the Indian confederation ceded most of Ohio.
-As interpreter he stood between his father-in-law Little Turtle, who was the only chief to vigorously resist the terms imposed by General Wayne, Wells's commander in chief.
-Little Turtle, who was the last to sign the treaty, requested that Wells be sent as an Indian agent to the Miami stronghold of Kekionga, now under American control and renamed Fort Wayne.
+Wells was wounded a few days before the Battle of Fallen Timbers, but he still was able to give Wayne crucial advice about when to attack, which helped secure the victory.
+The following year he was an interpreter for the Wabash Indians (Miami, Eel River, Wea, Piankeshaw, Kickapoo, and Kaskaskia) at the Treaty of Greenville, in which the Indian confederation ceded most of Ohio.
+As an interpreter, he stood between his father-in-law Little Turtle, who was the only Chief to vigorously resist the terms imposed by General Wayne, Wells's commander-in-chief.
+Little Turtle, the last to sign the treaty, requested that Wells be sent as an Indian agent to the Miami stronghold of Kekionga, now under American control and renamed Fort Wayne.

-As Indian Agent, Wells brought delegations of chiefs first to Philadelphia and then to Washington DC to meet with presidents Washington, Adams, and Jefferson.
-Little Turtle, in particular, was a very impressive figure as a great war chief who had become a leading advocate for peace.
-His protests against the liquor trade's lethal influence were especially eloquent.
+As an Indian Agent, Wells brought delegations of chiefs first to Philadelphia and then to Washington DC, to meet with presidents Washington, Adams, and Jefferson.
+Little Turtle, in particular, was an impressive figure as a great war chief who had become a leading advocate for peace.
+His protests against the liquor trade's lethal influence were incredibly eloquent.
 Wells was expected to implement Jefferson's Indian policy, which called for "civilizing" the Indians while, at the same time, using treaties to gain as much of their land as quickly as possible.
 Needless to say, this was a plan doomed to failure, at least as far as the Indians were concerned.
 Wells thought he and Little Turtle could teach the Indians how to farm better than the Quakers sent by the government, which put him in conflict with his government.
-He helped Governor William Henry Harrison negotiate various land treaties, but afterwards often had second thoughts and encouraged the Indians to protest the very treaties he had urged them to sign.
+He helped Governor William Henry Harrison negotiate various land treaties.
+Afterward, he often had second thoughts and encouraged the Indians to protest the treaties he had urged them to sign.

-Particularly the last treaty at Fort Wayne in 1809 was hated by the Indians and led directly to a more militant stance on the part of Tecumseh and his visionary brother the Shawnee Prophet.
-Wells warned that government about this new and dangerous development, but was largely ignored in Washington while earning the hated of the Tecumseh and his followers.
+Particularly the last treaty at Fort Wayne in 1809 was hated by the Indians and led directly to a more militant stance on the part of Tecumseh and his visionary brother, the Shawnee Prophet.
+Wells warned the government about this new and dangerous development but was largely ignored in Washington while earning the hated of Tecumseh and his followers.
 Having become a lightning rod for controversy, Wells was fired as Indian Agent in 1809 and spent the rest of his life trying to get his old job back.